Machine Learning with Physics Knowledge for Prediction: A Survey

 \paragraph{Contribution.}

 Machine learning that leverages prior knowledge from sciences and engineering is a rapidly developing field.
-Several surveys have already been conducted, focusing on specific techniques like physics-informed neural networks (PINNs) \citep{karniadakis2021physics,app13126892}, neural operators \citep{huang2022partial}, Koopman operators \citep{brunton2022modern}, or exploring how best to combine scientific knowledge with machine learning methods \citep{von2021informed,SeyyediSurvey}.
-The contribution of this survey is to focus on the challenges of physics-informed learning from the machine learning perspective.
-This includes looking at physics-informed architectures and loss functions, as well as models and methods such as latent variable models, data augmentation, multi-task learning, and meta-learning that are applicable to the physics-informed setting.
-The survey is designed to fulfill several key objectives.
-Firstly, we aim to identify and communicate the outstanding challenges in physics-informed learning to machine learning researchers, providing a pathway for future research directions.
+Several surveys have already been conducted, focusing on specific techniques such as physics-informed neural networks (PINNs) \citep{karniadakis2021physics,app13126892}, neural operators \citep{huang2022partial}, Koopman operators \citep{brunton2022modern}, or exploring how best to combine scientific knowledge with machine learning methods \citep{von2021informed,SeyyediSurvey}. \rebuttal{\citet{wang2021physics} recently provided a survey that focuses primarily on deep learning models for dynamical systems with a focus on architectures and objectives, and therefore overlaps with our survey in areas such as physics-based equivariances.} \rebuttal{However, our survey takes a broader machine learning perspective, investigating how prior physics knowledge can be incorporated through not only architectures, but also datasets, and the combination of the two.} The survey is designed to fulfill several key objectives.
+Firstly, our aim is to identify and communicate the outstanding challenges in physics-informed learning to machine learning researchers, providing a pathway for future research directions.
 Secondly, the survey offers critical guidance, positioning physics-informed learning concepts within the broader landscape of machine learning and connections between various engineering domains.
 Thirdly, we establish a refined method taxonomy, providing a structured framework for categorizing and distinguishing the different approaches.
 Additionally, the survey assesses frameworks for evaluating the industrial relevance of these methods and use cases.
 Lastly, we identify future trends that could shape industrial applications.
 Through these contributions, the survey seeks to bridge the gap between theoretical research and practical implementation, making physics-informed machine learning more powerful and useful to tackle tough real-world problems.